HuntsmanCancerInstitute/hciR/README.md

 3. [pasilla_flex.html] - Browse linked MA plot, volcano plot, and result table in a [Flex dashboard] using [Crosstalk].
 4. [GSE81784.html] - Load `featureCounts` and run DESeq2 for GSE81784 at HCI.

-A few functions are also included in [inst/Rscript] like `read_featureCounts.R` to run on the command line.
-See the [R scripts for RNA-Seq at HCI] file for details.
+The [hciRscripts] package includes functions like `read_featureCounts.R` to run on the command line.
+See the [R scripts] file for more details.

 [featureCounts]: http://bioinf.wehi.edu.au/featureCounts/
 [RSEM]: https://deweylab.github.io/RSEM/